 In Ohio workers’ compensation land, our FBI/CSI/NCIS equivalent is the Ohio Bureau of Workers’ Compensation’s Special Investigation Unit (SIU), affectionately known as the “Fraud Squad”.
 They investigate tips and allegations that injured Ohioans collecting workers’ compensation payments might also be working on the side.
 Obviously, this is strictly verboten: if you are collecting temporary total or permanent total disability compensation under your workers’ compensation claim, it is illegal for you to work.
 If you do this knowing you aren’t supposed to, it is called “fraud” and carries a wide-range of possible unpleasant consequences such as recoupment by the BWC of money paid to you and an extended visit to new surroundings where you’ll make new friends and get “three hots and a cot”.

-Obviously, there are occasions where the Fraud Squad acts commendably and recoups money that shouldn’t have been paid when someone claiming injury is clearly able to work.
+Obviously, sometimes, the Fraud Squad acts commendably and recoups money that shouldn’t have been paid when someone claiming injury can clearly work.
 They even (in theory, at least) investigate employers who scam the system by underreporting payroll or characterizing employees as independent contractors when clearly they are not.
 The bigger headlines, however, are garnered by catching people who “game the system”… and, if they can’t prove their case by their own investigation and collection of evidence, they’ll approach the injured worker directly to make their case!
-And many times people are stupid enough to believe that old line “we’re from the government and we’re here to help you”, so they talk to the Fraud Squad without a thought.
-After all, they are told, why call the lawyer handling your workers’ compensation claim if you don’t have anything to hide.
+And often people are stupid enough to believe that old line “we’re from the government and we’re here to help you”, so they talk to the Fraud Squad without a thought.
+They are told, why call the lawyer handling your workers’ compensation claim if you have nothing to hide.

-A few days ago, I had a hearing involving a long-time client accused of working while receiving temporary total disability.
+A while back, I had a series of hearings involving a long-time client accused of working while receiving temporary total disability.
 The Fraudsters had received anonymous tips my client had been seen driving a dump truck to a junkyard.
 Each time they went investigate, they found the businesses either to have been long closed or to have no evidence he ever worked for them.
-Since they had no evidence verifying the anonymous allegations, they decided to talk directly to him.
+Since they had no evidence verifying the anonymous allegations, they talked directly to him.
 They went to his home and found him sitting on his front porch.
 They announced they were from the BWC and just wanted to talk with him about his claim.
-They told him he could, of course, call his attorney first to get the go-ahead but that they just had a few questions for him concerning his claim and that it wouldn’t take too much of his time.
+They told him he could call his attorney first to get the go-ahead but that they just had a few questions for him about his claim and that it wouldn’t take too much of his time.

-You should know that my client, who is in his 60s, was poor to begin with.
-Since his injury a few years ago, he’s had to sell personal belongings, including two cars, to make ends meet as his workers’ compensation payments are very low.
+My client, who is in his 60s, was poor to begin with.
+Since his injury a few years ago, he’s had to sell personal belongings, including two cars, to make ends meet as his workers’ compensation payments are low.
 He has even been evicted more than once as he couldn’t afford to pay his rent.
-It took more than a year to get shoulder surgery approved under his claim and another one is pending as the first one didn’t take.
+It took more than a year to approve shoulder surgery under his claim and another one is pending as the first one didn’t take.
 He is also naïve, thinking that if he just does what the BWC asks him to do, he’ll be just fine.

 So, he agreed to talk with them as “I ain’t got nothing to hide”.
-Although the Squad wasn’t able to obtain verification from alleged “employers” that the man had been working, they did learn from him that he occasionally picked up scrap from the side of the road to sell for cash.
-They established that, on one occasion, he made a total of $4.83 from selling this scrap… and, no, that figure is not a typo.
+Although the Squad wasn’t able to obtain verification from alleged “employers” that the man had been working, they learned from him he occasionally picked up scrap from the side of the road to sell for cash.
+They established that, once, he made $4.83 from selling this scrap… and, no, that figure is not a typo.
 They said “don’t you know that’s working?”
 He said, no, he didn’t know that….

 What Do You Think Happened?

-Well sir, they filed a motion with the Ohio Industrial Commission asking that 18 months of TTD compensation be declared as overpaid and that this man be found guilty of civil fraud.
-We are still awaiting the hearing order.
+Well sir, they filed a motion with the Ohio Industrial Commission asking that 18 months of TTD compensation be declared as overpaid and this man be found guilty of civil fraud.
+The Industrial Commission agreed.

 One more: a few years back, I represented a young woman who left home in her mid-teens because she didn’t get along with her dad.
-After 3 years or so, she hurt her shoulder at work.
+After 3 years, she hurt her shoulder at work.
 While she was off work recovering from surgery, the 90 year old lady next door asked if this young woman would help her out by cutting her grass.
-As the old woman had a riding mower that she could maneuver with one arm and had been kind to my client in the past, she agreed.
+As the old woman had a riding mower she could maneuver with one arm and had been kind to my client, she agreed.
 She told her neighbor she did not want to be paid but the lady insisted on stuffing $10 into her hand.
 Her dad turned her into the BWC.

 What Do We Learn From These Experiences, Dear Reader?

 Fraud recovery by the BWC makes for good PR for them.
 And a scalp is a scalp.
-One you agree to talk voluntarily with the SIU, you should know that your hair is likely going to be decorating the lodgepole in the BWC’s tepee (sorry about the cultural appropriation in the metaphor.)
+Once you agree to talk voluntarily with the SIU, know that your hair will likely be decorating the lodgepole in the BWC’s tepee (sorry about the cultural appropriation in the metaphor.)
 Let that be a lesson to all of us: JUST SHUT YOUR PIEHOLE!!